Acts and Regulations

 Grounds for refusal of licence

-8(1)On application, the Minister shall issue a licence to a person to operate an agency unless, after making the inquiry that he or she considers necessary, the Minister is of the opinion that
+8(1)On application, the Minister shall issue a licence to a person to operate an agency unless, after making the inquiry that the Minister considers necessary, the Minister is of the opinion that

 (a) the person does not comply with the requirements of this Act or the regulations for a licence;